cockroachdb/docs/v20.2/build-a-nodejs-app-with-cockroachdb.md

 <section class="filter-content" markdown="1" data-scope="cockroachcloud">

-Enter the connection string provided in the **Connection info** window of the CockroachCloud Console.
+Enter the connection string provided in the **Connection info** window of the {{ site.data.products.db }} Console.

 {{site.data.alerts.callout_info}}
-You need to provide a SQL user password in order to securely connect to a CockroachCloud cluster.
+You need to provide a SQL user password in order to securely connect to a {{ site.data.products.db }} cluster.
 The connection string should have a placeholder for the password (`<ENTER-PASSWORD>`).
 {{site.data.alerts.end}}

 </section>